ps-aiotap/storeloop/README.md

 # 🛍️ StoreLoop - Indian Artisan E-commerce Platform

-**Zero transaction fees • Hindi UI • AI descriptions • WhatsApp integration • GST compliance**
+**Zero transaction fees • Hindi/English UI • AI descriptions • WhatsApp integration • GST compliance**

-StoreLoop is a specialized e-commerce platform designed for Indian artisans and NGOs, offering features that mainstream platforms like Wix, Shopify, and WooCommerce don't provide.
+StoreLoop is a specialized e-commerce platform designed for Indian artisans and NGOs, offering a comprehensive solution with language toggle, multi-address checkout, AI-generated product descriptions, WhatsApp integration, and GST compliance - features that mainstream platforms like Wix, Shopify, and WooCommerce don't provide for the unique needs of Indian sellers.

+## 🎬 Demo Video

+[Watch StoreLoop Demo Video](https://youtu.be/demo-link) - See the platform in action!

 ## 🚀 Quick Start (1-Click Deployment)